Admission & Requirements

 The graduate program is administered under the rules and regulations of the School of Graduate Studies and applicants are accepted under these general regulations that are outlined more fully in the Queen's Graduate Calendar: http://www.queensu.ca/sgs/

-- Honours Bachelor Degree in any discipline with a minimum second class standing (75%)
+- Bachelor Degree in any discipline with a minimum 75%

-- Demonstration of quantitative skills as indicated by an undergraduate level mathematics, statistics of data analysis course.
+- Demonstration of quantitative skills as indicated by an undergraduate level mathematics, statistics or data analysis course.

 - Display an understanding of and commitment to public health practice.